KikuAI-Lab/reliapi/docs/COMPARISON.md

 - Predictable costs
 - Simple, maintainable codebase

-If you need streaming, dashboards, or multi-tenant features, consider alternatives.
+If you need streaming for all providers, advanced dashboards, or multi-tenant features, consider alternatives.

 ---